 ‘Drop City’ : 2003 The Bohemian article on TC Boyle’s novel based on ranch. https://bohemian.com/drop-city-1/

 Scotty DeWolf, interviewed in Jacksonville, Illinois for PBS “Illinois Stories.”
 Illinois Stories DeWolf B&B WSEC TV PBS Springfield

-Note from Scotty DeWolf: I am raising a final $150,000 to finish out the house so we can open up the bed and breakfast business which will become an economic engine to sustain the “Esprit de Corps Academy.”
+Note from Scotty DeWolf (from 2020): I am raising a final $150,000 to finish out the house so we can open up the bed and breakfast business which will become an economic engine to sustain the “Esprit de Corps Academy.”
 Our mission is providing FREE music and performing arts education here in Jacksonville and many of the surrounding small farming communities who lost their program funding when the State of Illinois’ budget was in recent crisis.
 This non-profit will also outreach to seniors here to keep them engaged in learning new things and staying mentally active.
 Make a PayPal online donation https://theespritdecorps.com/donate

 See Scotty’s FaceBook page.
 At the FB search bar or GOOGLE, enter: “Facebook Villa DeWolf B & B.”